What happens when I contact The Harbour?

 Information for Students

 We offer a small number of placements to students of counselling and psychotherapy who are in an advanced stage of training.
 Although unpaid, students benefit from regular high quality supervision and a senior clinical therapist oversees placement students.
 It is an opportunity to develop skills and experience while bringing your own skills to support a very vulnerable client group.
-In order to ensure a high quality of therapeutic work for all our clients, we have a careful selection process for prospective student or volunteer placements.
-Click here for further information about placements.
+In order to ensure a high quality of therapeutic work for all our clients, we have a careful selection process for prospective student or volunteer placements (see Student Placements section for more details.